Sir Lewis Molesworth, 11th Baronet

 Sir Lewis William Molesworth, 11th Baronet (31 October 1853 – 29 May 1912) was an English landowner from Cornwall and a Liberal Unionist Party politician.

 Family and education

 Lewis Molesworth was the eldest son of The Reverend Sir Paul William Molesworth, 10th of the Molesworth Baronets.
-He was the grandson of Sir William Molesworth, 8th Baronet, who served as Colonial Secretary under Lord Palmerston.
+He was the first cousin once removed of Sir William Molesworth, 8th Baronet, who served as Colonial Secretary under Lord Palmerston.
 Lewis succeeded to the baronetcy on the death of his father in 1889.
 Sir Paul Molesworth had been an Anglican rector but converted to Roman Catholicism in 1854 and he passed on his religion to his son Lewis.
 Lewis was duly educated at Beaumont and Stonyhurst Colleges.

 On 3 June 1875, he married Jane Graham, the daughter of Brigadier-General Daniel Marsh Frost of St Louis, Missouri.
 The couple did not have any children.
 Lady Molesworth died in September 1913 of heart failure, which an inquest jury found had been brought on by the sting of a wasp.
 She died at Trewarthenick, where she and her husband shared a home.